johanmontorfano/jet-file/readme.md

 # 🛫 Jet File
 Jet file is a lightweight utility designed for realtime services, data viability and security.
 It's designed to work using JSON as a file format.

-### Check out `JetStore`, it's the future JetFile working system.
+### Check out `JetStore`, it's the future default JetFile's storage system.
 You should try it !

 ## Get Started with Jet File
-Jet File automatically handles directory creation to avoid any runtime errors with missing directories while creating a file.
+Jet File automatically handles directories making to avoid any runtime errors with missing directories while creating a file.

-It also handles file creation if the file don't exists.
+It also handles file creation if the file doesn't exists.

 To create a new Jet File instance, use the `JetFile` class and specify the path to the desired file.